zhivkopetrov/robotics_v1/README.md

 - [tools](https://github.com/zhivkopetrov/tools)

 ## Third party libs, which are not shipped with this repository
 This step decribes the manual installation of third party libs.
-For automated/assisted install refer to the 'Project installation' section.
+For automated/assisted install refer to the 'Project automated installation' section.
 - ROS2 Humble Hawksbill
   - For installation, please refer to the official [ROS2 Humble Hawksbill installation documentation](https://docs.ros.org/en/humble/Installation.html)